lofall1/BC_pdf_tool/README.md

 # txt--pdf-
-you can use it to change txt into pdf we are looking forward to your contribution
+You can use this to convert a PDF file to another file, or a PDF file from another file